-5.5 Handling equipment, materials, waste, and onsite vehicles Objective: To reduce transmission through contact with objects that come into the workplace and vehicles at the worksite.
+5.5 Handling goods, merchandise, other materials and onsite vehicles

+Objective: To reduce transmission through contact with objects that come into the workplace and vehicles at the worksite.

 Cleaning procedures for the parts of shared equipment you touch after each use, thinking about equipment, tools and vehicles, for example, pallet trucks and forklift trucks.